Bio

 Lives and works in Mexico City

-Othiana Roffiel's work is characterized by a relentless zeal for exploration, as well as the evolutionary quality that this entails; thus her painting mutates alongside her reflections on the universes that surround and contain her, as well as her pictorial inquiries, stimulating unique ways of approaching her creative processes, which generally appeal to imagination and memory, and where the fluidity of human corporeality plays a crucial role.
-This has led to the consolidation of a distinctive and highly inventive language, which oscillates between abstract and more figurative elements, fostering curiosity in the presence of her works.
+Othiana Roffiel's work is characterized by a relentless zeal for exploration, as well as the evolutionary quality that this entails; thus her painting mutates alongside her pictorial inquiries and her reflections on the universes that surround and contain her, stimulating unique ways of approaching her creative processes, which generally appeal to imagination and memory.
+The artist transforms the elements that shape her inner and outer worlds through her own aesthetic vocabulary, opening the door to new visual possibilities.
+Her paintings evoke enigmatic landscapes that hover between the ethereal and the earthly, the anthropomorphic and the vegetal, in suggestive configurations that are open to narrative interpretation, privileging sensation over rational thought.
+This has led to the consolidation of a visual language composed of forms in which abstract and figurative dissolve into one another.

-Roffiel has received numerous awards and honors.
+Roffiel has received numerous awards and distinctions over the years.
+Her piece Mirage was recently recognized as one of the winning works of the 20th Rufino Tamayo Biennial, in which she had also been selected in the previous 2020 edition, presented at various venues across the country, including the Museum of Contemporary Art of Oaxaca and the Rufino Tamayo Museum of Contemporary Art in Mexico City.
 In 2024, she completed an artist residency at Fundación Casa Wabi (Puerto Escondido).
-She was also granted, in 2023 and 2019, a SACPC Jovenes Creadores scholarship, a production fellowship awarded by the Mexican government.
-In 2020, she was selected to partake in the XIX Bienal de Pintura Rufino Tamayo, which was exhibited at several institutions across the country, including the Museo de Arte Contemporáneo de Oaxaca and the Museo de Arte Contemporáneo Rufino Tamayo in Mexico City.
+She was also granted, in 2023 and 2019, a SACPC Jóvenes Creadores scholarship, a production fellowship awarded by the Mexican government.
 In 2012, she graduated summa cum laude from the Savannah College of Art and Design in Savannah, Georgia, with a Bachelor of Fine Arts, where she was recognized with the Outstanding Academic Achievement Award in Painting.

-Throughout her career, her work has been featured in various exhibitions and art fairs, including El cuarto de los ojos sucios at Museo Raúl Anguiano (Guadalajara, 2025), Arte en Movimiento Jóvenes Creadores at Complejo Cultural los Pinos (Mexico City, 2024), Dreams Matter at Galería Karen Huber (Mexico City, 2024), ARCOMadrid (2024) and Zona Maco (Mexico City, 2025, 2024, 2023).
-In 2023, she presented her solo exhibition Rehearsal of Becoming at Galería Karen Huber (Mexico City) and participated in group showsat Matt Gallery (Paris) and Expo Chicago.
-In 2021, she has a solo show, It Takes a Lot of Stuff for a Flower to Grow, at Karen Huber, curated by Laura Orozco, and exhibited collectively at Centro Cultural Plaza Fátima (San Pedro Garza García).
-In 2020, her work was shown at Museo de la Ciudad de México (Mexico City), and in 2019, she presented her solo exhibition La persistente insistencia del juego at Casa Equis (Mexico City), curated by Leslie Moody Castro.
+Throughout her career, her work has been featured in various exhibitions and art fairs, including El cuarto de los ojos sucios at Museo Raúl Anguiano (Guadalajara, 2025), Arte en Movimiento Jóvenes Creadores at Complejo Cultural Los Pinos (Mexico City, 2024), Under Forty at Casa Siza (Mexico City, 2024), Dreams Matter at Galería Karen Huber (Mexico City, 2024), ARCOmadrid (2024), and Zona Maco (Mexico City, 2025, 2024, 2023).
+In 2023, she presented her solo exhibition Rehearsal of Becoming at Galería Karen Huber and participated in group shows at Maat Gallery (Paris) and Expo Chicago.
+In 2021, she had a solo show, It Takes a Lot of Stuff for a Flower to Grow, at Karen Huber, curated by Laura Orozco, and exhibited collectively at Centro Cultural Plaza Fátima (San Pedro Garza).
+In 2020, her work was shown at Museo de la Ciudad de México, and in 2019, she presented her solo exhibition La persistente insistencia del juego at Casa Equis (Mexico City), curated by Leslie Moody Castro.